-OAK RIDGE INSTITUTE FOR CONTINUED LEARNING-is an organization formed and managed by retired citizens for the purpose of providing non-credit courses, field trips and retreats for seniors.
+INTERNATIONAL ASSOCIATION OF ADMINISTRATIVE PROFES-SIONALS (IAAP), ROANE STATE STUDENT CHAPTER-The Roane State student chapter promotes the professional development of students preparing for careers in the administrative support profession or as business teachers by offering opportunities and responsibilities for development of and improvement in confidence, skills and abilities, initiative, culture, and refinement.
+OAK RIDGE INSTITUTE FOR CONTINUED LEARNING-This organization was formed and is managed by retired citizens for the purpose of providing non-credit courses, field trips and retreats for seniors.
 The ORICL is affiliated with the Elderhostel Institute Network and is one of among 250 similar institutes in the U.S. and Canada.
 Membership in the ORICL is open to all residents of the RSCC service area.
 Membership in the ORICL is open to all residents of the RSCC service area.
 Membership dues of \$35 per person per semester entitle members to attend up to five of the Institute's offerings a semester on a space available basis.
 Some courses, such as computer and art, and field trips may entail additional fees for use of equipment, materials, and transportation.
 The ORICL is located at the Oak Ridge Branch Campus, 701 Briarcliff Avenue.
 For more information or to receive a schedule of classes offered by the Institute, call (865) 481-8222.

-OCCUPATIONAL THERAPY STUDENT CLUB-The OTA Club has been formed to (1) promote the field of OT in the community and at RSCC; (2) promote participation in state and national OT organizations; (3) allow participation in campus fund raising activities; and (4) provide community service.
+OCCUPATIONAL THERAPY STUDENT CLUB-The OTA Club has been formed to 1) promote the field of OT in the community and at RSCC; 2) promote participation in state and national OT organizations; 3) allow participation in campus fund raising activities; and 4) provide community service.